Trauma, Transformation, and the Rebuilding of the Self: A Clinical Perspective

 • Relational: forming deep, reciprocal connections

 Trauma changes us.
-But growth allows us to choose how.
+Growth allows us to choose how.
+Growth after trauma is intentional and varied.

-Trauma is part of the story—but it is never the final chapter.
+Trauma is part of your story, but it is never the final chapter.
+The main idea: Healing means shaping your own future beyond trauma.

 When we integrate its lessons, we do more than heal.